THANK YOU FOR SUBSCRIBING

 “Change is the new status quo” and as Cisco‘s John Chambers stated at last year's Cisco IoT World Forum in Chicago, “…companies that fail to innovate and embrace the IoT will lose their competitive edge…" This is a powerful statement and one that forward-thinking mines are taking to heart.

-Consider organizations such as Rio Tinto, Glencore, Vale and others all of whom have taken a hard look at their technology road maps to determine how the implementation of modern wireless technologies in both underground and surface operations can provide greater insights into their business.
+Consider organizations such as Rio Tinto, Glencore, Vale, and others all of whom have taken a hard look at their technology road maps to determine how the implementation of modern wireless technologies in both underground and surface operations can provide greater insights into their business.
 Rio’s "Mine of the Future” provides an excellent example of IoT in mining.
-Their autonomous mining operations in Australia’s Pilbera are a prime example of the use of wireless technology to increase productivity, safety and minimize downtime and disruption to mining operations.
-As enabling technologies make their way to mines across the globe, a plethora of new applications challenge the traditional methods of mining.
-Connected sensors on geotechnical instrumentation provide engineers with real time visibility into ground movement; connected drills provide feedback on drill times, operator behavior and drill performance.
+Their autonomous mining operations in Australia’s Pilbara are a prime example of the use of wireless technology to increase productivity, safety and minimize downtime and disruption to mining operations.
+As enabling technologies make their way to mines across the globe, a plethora of new applications challenges the traditional methods of mining.
+Connected sensors on geotechnical instrumentation provide engineers with real-time visibility into ground movement; connected drills provide feedback on drill times, operator behavior and drill performance.

 Connecting production vehicles and their onboard network of sensors to reporting, analytics and decision-support solutions allow mine operators to identify inefficiencies in their processes, anticipate equipment failure before it occurs and deliver a holistic view of the entire mining process from drill and blasting to movement of ore from the face to the mill.